vanzaj/erft/texts/Boyd_DaC_en.md

 destructive/creative, or deductive/inductive, action -- that we have described
 herein as a dialectic engine.
-The result is a changing and expanding universe of mental concepts matched to a changing and expanding universe of observed reality ([^28], [^27]).
+The result is a changing and expanding universe of mental concepts matched to a changing and expanding universe of observed reality (28, 27).
 As indicated earlier, these mental concepts are employed as decision models by individuals and societies for determining and monitoring actions needed to cope with their environment -- or to improve their capacity for independent action.

 ## Bibliography

-[^1]: Beveridge, W. I. B., The Art of Scientific Investigation Vintage Books, Third Edition 1957
+1. Beveridge, W. I. B., *The Art of Scientific Investigation*, Vintage Books, Third Edition 1957
-[^2]: Boyd, John R., "Destruction and Creation," 23 Mar 1976
+2. Boyd, John R., *Destruction and Creation*, 23 Mar 1976
-[^3]: Brown, G. Spencer, Laws of Form, Julian Press, Inc. 1972
+3. Brown, G. Spencer, *Laws of Form*, Julian Press, Inc. 1972
-[^4]: Conant, James Bryant, Two Modes of Thought, Credo Perspectives, Simon and Schuster 1970
+4. Conant, James Bryant, *Two Modes of Thought*, Credo Perspectives, Simon and Schuster 1970
-[^5]: DeBono, Edward, New Think, Avon Books 1971
+5. DeBono, Edward, *New Think*, Avon Books 1971
-[^6]: DeBono, Edward, Lateral Thinking: Creativity Step by Step, Harper Colophon Books 1973
+6. DeBono, Edward, *Lateral Thinking: Creativity Step by Step*, Harper Colophon Books 1973
-[^7]: Foster, David, The Intelligent Universe, Putnam, 1975
+7. Foster, David, *The Intelligent Universe*, Putnam, 1975
-[^8]: Fromm, Erich, The Crisis of Psychoanalysis, Fawcett Premier Books 1971
+8. Fromm, Erich, *The Crisis of Psychoanalysis*, Fawcett Premier Books 1971
-[^9]: Gamow, George, Thirty Years That Shook Physics, Anchor Books 1966
+9. Gamow, George, *Thirty Years That Shook Physics*, Anchor Books 1966
-[^10]: Gardner, Howard, The Quest for Mind, Vintage Books 1974
+10. Gardner, Howard, *The Quest for Mind*, Vintage Books 1974
-[^11]: Georgescu-Roegen, Nicholas, The Entropy Law and the Economic Process, Harvard U. Press 1971
+11. Georgescu-Roegen, Nicholas, *The Entropy Law and the Economic Process*, Harvard U. Press 1971
-[^12]: Gödel, Kurt, "On Formally Undecidable Propositions of the Principia Mathematica and Related Systems," pages 3-38, The Undecidable, Raven Press 1965
+12. Gödel, Kurt, *On Formally Undecidable Propositions of the Principia Mathematica and Related Systems*, pages 3-38, *The Undecidable*, Raven Press 1965
-[^13]: Heilbroner, Robert L., An Inquiry into the Human Prospect, Norton and Co.
+13. Heilbroner, Robert L., *An Inquiry into the Human Prospect*, Norton and Co.
 1974
-[^14]: Heisenberg, Werner, Physics and Philosophy, Harper Torchbooks 1962
+14. Heisenberg, Werner, *Physics and Philosophy*, Harper Torchbooks 1962
-[^15]: Heisenberg, Werner, Across the Frontiers, World Perspectives, Harper and Row 1974
+15. Heisenberg, Werner, *Across the Frontiers*, World Perspectives, Harper and Row 1974
-[^16]: Hoyle, Fred, Encounter with the Future, Credo Perspectives, Simon and Schuster 1968
+16. Hoyle, Fred, *Encounter with the Future*, Credo Perspectives, Simon and Schuster 1968
-[^17]: Hoyle, Fred, The New Face of Science, Perspectives in Humanism, World Publishing Co.
+17. Hoyle, Fred, *The New Face of Science*, Perspectives in Humanism, World Publishing Co.
 1971
-[^18]: Kramer, Edna E., The Nature and Growth of Modern Mathematics, Fawcett Permier Books 1974
+18. Kramer, Edna E., *The Nature and Growth of Modern Mathematics*, Fawcett Permier Books 1974
-[^19]: Kuhn, Thomas S., The Structure of Scientific Revolutions, University of Chicago Press 1970
+19. Kuhn, Thomas S., *The Structure of Scientific Revolutions*, University of Chicago Press 1970
-[^20]: Layzer, David, The Arrow of Time, Scientific American, December 1975
+20. Layzer, David, *The Arrow of Time*, Scientific American, December 1975
-[^21]: Levinson, Harry, The Exceptional Executive, Mentor Books 1971
+21. Levinson, Harry, The Exceptional Executive, Mentor Books 1971
-[^22]: Maltz, Maxwell, Psycho-Cybernetics, Wilshire Book Co.
+22. Maltz, Maxwell, *Psycho-Cybernetics*, Wilshire Book Co.
 1971
-[^23]: Nagel, Ernest and Newman, James R., Gödel's Proof, New York U. Press 1958
+23. Nagel, Ernest and Newman, James R., *Gödel's Proof*, New York U. Press 1958
-[^24]: Osborne, Alex F., Applied Imagination, Scribners and Sons 1963
+24. Osborne, Alex F., *Applied Imagination*, Scribners and Sons 1963
-[^25]: Pearce, Joseph Chilton, The Crack in the Cosmic Egg, Pocket Book 1975
+25. Pearce, Joseph Chilton, *The Crack in the Cosmic Egg*, Pocket Book 1975
-[^26]: Pearce, Joseph Chilton, Exploring the Crack in the Cosmic Egg, Pocket Book 1975
+26. Pearce, Joseph Chilton, *Exploring the Crack in the Cosmic Egg*, Pocket Book 1975
-[^27]: Piaget, Jean, Structuralism, Harper Torchbooks 1971
+27. Piaget, Jean, *Structuralism*, Harper Torchbooks 1971
-[^28]: Polanyi, Michael, Knowing and Being, University of Chicago Press 1969
+28. Polanyi, Michael, *Knowing and Being*, University of Chicago Press 1969
-[^29]: Singh, Jagjit, Great Ideas of Modern Mathematics: Their Nature and Use, Dover 1959
+29. Singh, Jagjit, *Great Ideas of Modern Mathematics: Their Nature and Use*, Dover 1959
-[^30]: Skinner, B.F., Beyond Freedom and Dignity, Bantom/Vintage Books 1972
+30. Skinner, B.F., *Beyond Freedom and Dignity*, Bantom/Vintage Books 1972
-[^31]: Thompson, William Irwin, At the Edge of History, Harper Colophon Books 1972
+31. Thompson, William Irwin, *At the Edge of History*, Harper Colophon Books 1972
-[^32]: Thompson, William Irwin, Evil and World Order, World Perspective, Harper and Row 1976
+32. Thompson, William Irwin, *Evil and World Order*, World Perspective, Harper and Row 1976
-[^33]: Tse-Tung, Mao, Four Essays on China and World Communism, Lancer Books 1972
+33. Tse-Tung, Mao, *Four Essays on China and World Communism*, Lancer Books 1972
-[^34]: Waismann, Friedrich, Introduction to Mathematical Thinking, Harper Torchbooks 1959
+34. Waismann, Friedrich, *Introduction to Mathematical Thinking*, Harper Torchbooks 1959
-[^35]: Watts, Alan, The Book, Vintage Books 1972
+35. Watts, Alan, *The Book*, Vintage Books 1972
-[^36]: Yukawa, Hideki, Creativity and Intuition, Kodansha International LTD 1973
+36. Yukawa, Hideki, *Creativity and Intuition*, Kodansha International LTD 1973